pramnora/Linode/README.md

 Next, you click [Open session]
 Then, you are asked for your name: root
-(or, type in whichever name you choose to select that also has a Linux user a/c. already set up on the computing system)
+(or, type in whichever name you choose to select that also has a Linux user a/c. already set up on the computing system: admin/guest/other/-etc.)

 followed by password:
 (the password you choose to type in is invisible/therefore, NOT shown...so, nobody can guess it who is looking over your back):
-...if you typed your password, correctly; then, you are let in.
-(you are given 3 time to guess the password; before having to start, again)
 ...if your password is correct; then, you are let back into you account...
+(you are given 3 tries to guess the password; before having to start the whole SSH process all over, again)-

 >>root@localhost~: